 When not working, volunteers enjoy socialising together and regularly have movie nights, quiz nights and get creative with henna designs.
 It’s also nice to head into town and have a meal out and even try out some Greek dancing!

-Volunteers work a full first week during their training and then have 1 day off per week thereafter to explore the island.
+Volunteers have 2 days off per week to relax and explore the island.

-Field Station A is a short walk away from many of Kefalonia’s beautiful beaches and is located near to the airport.
-There are beach bars and restaurants which you can walk to and a mini-mart and café where you can buy food.
-You can take a taxi into the main town of the island to find larger shops, tourist shops, cafes, bars and restaurants.
+Field Station A is located near to Argostoli airport and walking distance to several beaches.
+There are beach bars and restaurants which you can walk to, including one with a swimming pool.
+There are a couple of mini-markets and a café within cycling distance.
+You can take a taxi into the main town of Argostoli (approx 7km away) to find supermarkets, tourist shops, cafes, bars and restaurants.

-Field Station B is located on a peninsula across from the main town and is close to a quaint square where you can walk to enjoy several restaurants, bakeries and cafes.
-To explore other parts of the island you jump on a ferry into the main town which runs frequently and takes about 30 minutes, a nice way to travel!
+Field Station B is located in Lixouri town, on a peninsula across from Argostoli, and is close to a lovely town square where you can walk to enjoy restaurants, bakeries and cafes, as well as banks and pharmacies.
+There is a hotel with pool that volunteers often use, as well as beaches nearby and many more to explore across Lixouri.
+There is a ferry to the main town of Argostoli which runs frequently and takes about 30 minutes, a nice way to travel!

 Popular activities in Kefalonia that you might like to combine with your project are: